Pedro3DS/Pedro3DS/README.md

 ### Hi there 👋
 I am an student of programing
-in moment i'm studing in senac, and learning python i want to be a backending programer ☜(ﾟヮﾟ☜)
+in moment i'm studing in senac, and learning python i want to be a back end programer ☜(ﾟヮﾟ☜)